rust-lang/nomicon/src/exception-safety.md

 element in the logically uninitialized index and bail out.
 Anyone who observes the heap will see a potentially *inconsistent* heap, but at least it won't cause any double-drops!
-If the algorithm terminates normally, then this operation happens to coincide precisely with the how we finish up regardless.
+If the algorithm terminates normally, then this operation happens to coincide precisely with how we finish up regardless.

 Sadly, Rust has no such construct, so we're going to need to roll our own!
 The way to do this is to store the algorithm's state in a separate struct with a